MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/upgrade-vm-windows-server-azure-edition.md

 1. Sign in to the VM as a user of the local Administrators group.

-1. Perform an [in-place upgrade of Windows Server](/windows-server/get-started/perform-in-place-upgrade#perform-the-upgrade) and then run *setup.exe* for the .iso file.
+1. Perform an [in-place upgrade of Windows Server](/windows-server/get-started/perform-in-place-upgrade#perform-the-upgrade) running *setup.exe* on the .iso file that you attached to the VM.

 ## Next steps